2013–14 Indiana Hoosiers women's basketball team

 The 2013–14 Indiana Hoosiers women's basketball team represented Indiana University Bloomington during the 2013–14 NCAA Division I women's basketball season.
-The Hoosiers, led by second year head coach Curt Miller, play their home games at Assembly Hall and are members of the Big Ten Conference.
-They finished the season of 21–13 overall, 5–11 in Big Ten play for a tie for an eighth-place finish.
+The Hoosiers, led by second-year head coach Curt Miller, played their home games at Assembly Hall and were members of the Big Ten Conference.
+They finished the season 21–13 overall, 5–11 in Big Ten play to finish in a tie for eighth place.
 They lost in the first round of the 2014 Big Ten Conference women's basketball tournament to Michigan.
-They were invited to the 2014 Women's National Invitation Tournament, where they defeated Belmont in the first round, Marquette in the second round, Northwestern in the third round before losing to South Dakota State in the quarterfinals.
+They were invited to the 2014 Women's National Invitation Tournament, where they defeated Belmont in the first round, Marquette in the second round, and Northwestern in the third round, before losing to South Dakota State in the quarterfinals.